danielharrell/SumLect2015/Lost_Idea_LA.md

 liberal art is thereby lost not simply in not being found, but in being forgotten.   twice over: once insofar as it can't be found on any such list; and once again insofar as it is forgotten.
+And by "forgotten," On
+this hypothesis, we should take every list of liberal arts as a sign of false comprehension.

 It seems as if we can draw up our lists of liberal arts, and recall them, without feeling the lack of definitions first.  suggests that the idea